vintasoftware/django-data-watcher/docs/guide/usage.rst

     source: str  # "queryset" or "instance"
     operation_params: dict  # is the kwargs of the trigger operation
-    unsaved_instance: optional[models.Model]  # in pre update operations triggered by instances it will bring the modified instance
+    instance_ref: optional[models.Model]  # in instance operations triggered by instances it will bring the reference to the instance that the operation was called

 .. _the_watcher: